 Why is it important to avoid descriptive marks and how can you avoid them?

-Depending upon the circumstances surrounding the grounds for the refusal, a trademark attorney may be able to prepare a substantive response that successfully overcomes the examining attorney’s grounds for refusal.
+Depending upon the circumstances surrounding the grounds for the refusal, a trademark attorney may be able prepare a substantive response which successfully overcomes the examining attorney’s grounds for refusal.
 Alternatively, a descriptive trademark may be eligible for registration on the Supplemental Register.